balajikvijayan/DataEngineering/README.md

 * Develop and implement a DAG for batch processing
 * Generalize batch layer methodology to a new problem
 * Serve queries to the batch layer using Hive
-* Configure and deploy a massively parallel processing RDBMS
 * Use SparkSQL to query batch views
 * Generalize serving layer methodology to a new problem
 * Build a horizontally scalable queueing and streaming system using Kafka